ESCOMP/mizuRoute/docs/source/users_guide/Control_file.rst

 ============

 **Control file** is a plain-text configuration file that defins all model settings, including simulation periods, file paths, routing option and more.
-Each setting is called **contriol variables** and is specified using a variable name enclosed in angle brackets (``<variable_name>``).
+Each setting is called **contriol keys** or **control variables** and is specified using a variable name enclosed in angle brackets (``<control_key_name>``).
-These control variables are read at the start of the simulation (see ``./route/build/src/read_control.f90``) and stored in fortran's public variables defined in ``./route/build/src/public_var.f90``.
+These control keys are read at the start of the simulation (see ``./route/build/src/read_control.f90``) and stored in fortran's public variables defined in ``./route/build/src/public_var.f90``.

-🔧Key Features:
+🔧Features:

-* Variables can be defined in any order in the control file, but grouping variables thematically improve readibility.
+* Control keys can be defined in any order in the control file, but grouping variables thematically improve readibility.
-* Control variables with default values can be also included to override those defaults.
+* Control keys with default values can be also included to override those defaults.

 📌Syntax Rules:

 * Lines starting or after exclamation mark (``!``) are treated as comments and ignored.
-* Each line must follow the Format: ``<control variable name>    value    ! comments``
+* Each line must follow the Format: ``<control_key_name>    value    ! comments``
-* Control variable name must match the corresponding Fortran variable name **exactly**.
+* Control key name must match the corresponding Fortran variable name **exactly**.
 * A exclamation mark (``!``) must appear after the value even if you don't put any comment text; otherwise getting error.
 * **DO NOT include empty lines**-this will cause runtime errors.

-Example control file: See ``./route/settings/SAMPLE.control`` or :ref:`Control file basic examples <Control_file_basic_examples>`.

 .. _Basic_routing_setup:

 Basic routing setup
 ------------------------------------------

-It is difficult to instruct exactly which control variables every user needs to include, becase configurations can vary widely depending on user's goal of simulation, e.g., turn on/off lakes, water management, floodplain etc.
+It is difficult to instruct exactly which control keys every user needs to include, becase configurations can vary widely depending on user's goal of simulation, e.g., turn on/off lakes, water management, floodplain etc.

-For a simple river routing without lake or water management-with cold start and runoff input provided at the same catchment as the river network, a user can get started with following control variables.
+For a simple river routing without lake or water management with cold start and runoff input provided at the same catchment as the river network, a user can get started with following control keys.
+See :ref:`Control file basic examples <Control_file_basic_examples>`.
+Also, example control file are included under ``./route/settings/SAMPLE.control``.
-Control variable with None in default value must be included and assigned the appropriate value.
+In the table below, control keys with None in default value must be defined with the appropriate value.
+The netCDF variables (e.g.,  runoff and river data netCDFs) have their default names; if their netCDF variables do not match the default names, a user needs to define in the control file.
+Please see :doc:`Input files <Input_files>`.

-Additional control variables, needed for more advanced simulations, are listed after this basic set of the control variables.
+Additional control variables, needed for more advanced simulations, are listed after this basic set of the control keys.

 For lake model option, See :doc:`Lake model option <lake>`.